pipe-cd/pipecd/docs/content/en/docs/user-guide/event-watcher.md

 This guide walks you through configuring Event watcher and how to push an Event.

 ## Prerequisites
-Before configuring EventWatcher, be sure to grant write permission to the SSH key used by Piped.
+Before we get into configuring EventWatcher, be sure to grant write permission to the SSH key used by Piped.
 See [here](/docs/operator-manual/piped/configuring-event-watcher/) for more details.

 ## Usage
 File updating can be done by registering the latest value corresponding to the Event in the control-plane and comparing it with the current value.